-◆ Series Four-D issued September, 1995 in the amount of \$800,000.
-The proceeds of this bond issue were used to finance the construction of two parking lots containing approximately 245 additional spaces and related roadway and site improvements on the campus of the College.
 Northwestern College of Chiropractic was founded in 1941 and offers a pre-professional and professional program for a Doctor of Chiropractic degree.
 Students must have completed two academic years of college coursework to gain admission to Northwestern.
 The College is located in Bloomington, Minnesota.

-- ◆ Series Four-Z issued January, 1999 in the amount of \$5,875,000.
-A portion of the bond proceeds were used to refund Series Two-X, with remaining proceeds being used to finance the following: construction and furnishing of the DeRusha Center for Clinical Education; remodeling classrooms, faculty offices, and meeting rooms; construction of a new maintenance shop and central storage area; improvement of lighting, fire protection, and central air handling systems on the College's main campus. - St. John's University is a Catholic, liberal arts college for men which offers its academic and extracurricular program in conjunction with nearby College of St. Benedict, which is a Catholic, liberal arts college for women.
-Founded in 1857, St. John's is located in Collegeville, Minnesota, and is operated by Benedictine monastic men of St. John's Abbey. - ◆ Series Four-L issued July, 1997 in the amount of \$29,850,000.
+• Series FourZ issued January 1999 in the amount of \$5,875,000.
+A portion of the bond proceeds were used to refund Series two-X, with remaining proceeds being used to finance the following: construction and furnishing of the DeRusha Center for Clinical Education; remodeling classrooms, faculty offices, and meeting rooms; construction of a new maintenance shop and central storage area; improvement of lighting; fire protection, and central air handling systems on the College's main campus.

+St. John's University is a Catholic liberal arts college for men which offers its academic and extracurricular program in conjunction with nearby College of St. Benedict, which is a Catholic liberal arts college for women.
+Founded in 1857, St. John's is located in Collegeville, Minnesota, and is operated by Benedictine monastic men of St. John's Abbey.

+- Series Four-L issued July 1997 in the amount of \$29,850,000.
 The proceeds of this issue were used for a variety of projects including: the construction of a new field house and the renovation of the University's stadium and gymnasium; construction of three new housing units to provide housing for 36 students and renovation of Benet residence hall; renovation of Luke and Wimmer Hall for additional office space; infrastructure improvements and roofing replacements.
-In addition, a portion of the proceeds were used to finance the current refunding of Series Two-W and the advance refunding of Series Three-H bond issues.
+In addition, a portion of the proceeds was used to finance the current refunding of Series Two-W and the advance refunding of Series Three-H bond issues. - Series Five-I issued February 2001 in the amount of \$14,270,000.
+The proceeds of this issue were used to finance several projects including: construction of two new student housing facilities, renovation of the Main Quadrangle, improvements to Sexton Commons and St. Mary's Hall, and reroofing of the Great Hall.

+Page Thirteen

-Saint Mary's University of Minnesota, is a four-year, coeducational, residential, liberal arts institution.
+Saint Mary's University of Minnesota is a four-year, coeducational, residential, liberal arts institution.
 It was founded in 1912 and is administered by the Christian Brothers.
 In addition to the original undergraduate campus located in Winona, Minnesota, Saint Mary's maintains graduate school centers in Minneapolis and Rochester.

-Series ThreeQ issued June, 1993 in the amount of \$12,535,000.
-A portion of the net proceeds of this bond issue was used to refund Series C, Series 1976-2, Series Two-M, and Series Three-F. The remaining portion of the proceeds of the Series Three-Q bonds financed the construction and furnishing of a recreational facility on the University's Winona campus.

-- ◆ Series Five-E issued June, 2000 in the amount of \$5,020,000.
+- Series Three-Q issued June 1993 in the amount of \$12,535,000.
+A portion of the net proceeds of this bond issue was used to refund Series C, Series 1976-2, Series Two-M, and Series Three-F. The remaining portion of the proceeds of the Series Three-Q bonds financed the construction and furnishing of a recreational facility on the University's Winona campus. - Series Five-E issued June 2000 in the amount of \$5,020,000.
 The proceeds of this issue will be used in the construction and equipping of a 41,000 square foot apartment-style student residence building on the University's Winona campus.
-This residence facility will have the capacity to house 100 students in 50 units on the main campus in Winona. - ◆ Series Five-F issued March, 2000 in the amount of \$1,037,118.
-This equipment lease financing was completed for the acquisition and installation of a standby electric generation system to be installed on the main campus in Winona.
+This residence facility will have the capacity to house 100 students in 50 units. - Series Five-F issued March 2000 in the amount of \$1,037,118.
+This equipment lease financing was completed for the acquisition and installation of a standby electric generation system to be installed.

-St. Olaf College is a four-year liberal arts college located in Northfield, Minnesota.
+St. Olaf College is a four-year, liberal arts college located in Northfield, Minnesota.
 It was founded in 1874 and is associated with the Evangelical Lutheran Church in America.
 St. Olaf has academic standards and traditions rooted in the rich heritage of the region's Scandinavian pioneers.